Listbox

 Whether or not the listbox option is a child of ListboxSelectedOption.

-If you're interested in predesigned component examples using Headless UI and Tailwind CSS, check out Tailwind UI — a collection of beautifully designed and expertly crafted components built by us.
+If you're interested in predesigned Tailwind CSS select menu and listbox examples using Headless UI, check out Tailwind UI — a collection of beautifully designed and expertly crafted components built by us.

 It's a great way to support our work on open-source projects like this and makes it possible for us to improve them and keep them well-maintained.